apache/arrow/docs/source/format/FlightSql.rst

     When used with GetFlightInfo: execute the prepared statement.
 The prepared statement can be reused after fetching results.

+    When used with GetSchema: get the expected Arrow schema of the result set.
+If the client has bound parameter values with DoPut previously, the server should take those values into account.

 ``CommandPreparedStatementUpdate``
     Execute a previously created prepared statement that does not